michalsvorc/documents/database/postgres.md

 Tables are grouped into databases, and a collection of databases managed by a single PostgreSQL server instance constitutes a database cluster.

+The result of a value expression is sometimes called a scalar, to distinguish it from the result of a table expression (which is a table).
+Value expressions are therefore also called scalar expressions (or even simply expressions).

 ## Data types

 - [Documentation](https://www.postgresql.org/docs/current/datatype.html)